Don't just think about it:

 unlawful act.

-the ability to read magic scrolls and use
+the ability to read magic scrolls and USE

 Crystal Balls and other scrying devices.

-D. Magic-Users
+D. Wizards

 16D.
 There is absolutely no way for a

-Magic-User to retain a spell in memory
+Wizard to retain a spell in memory

 once it has been cast.

 17D.
-An Arch-Mage is a Magic-User
+An Arch-Mage is a Wizard

 who has reached the 18th level of ability.

 18D.
-All Magic-User spells have at
+All Wizard spells have at

 least verbal and somatic components.

 19D.
-As is true for Clerics, illusionists
+As is true for Priests, illusionists

-have only seven different spell levels,
+have only 7 different spell levels, <update with orisons and cantrips>

-whereas Magic-Users have nine.
+whereas Wizards have 9.

 increase in the amount of damage they